With over 1 billion co-operative members world-wide, we know that the co-op model works!

 Wherever you are at in the co-operative development process, there are many resources and tools available to understand where your group is at, identify next steps, and ensure that all essential planning is complete.

 In addition to the Co-op Development Steps listed below, you may find our Self-Assessment Tool helpful.
-Our webinars also provide valuable information about developing and incorporating co-operatives.
+SCA's webinars also provide valuable information about developing and incorporating co-operatives.

 Co-operative Development Process

-Although every co-op will approach development in its own way, there are six key steps that successful co-operatives follow to get started.
+Although every steering committee/working group will approach co-op development in its own way, there are six key steps that successful co-operatives follow to get started.

 Below is a summary of the process that many developing co-ops use.
 Some of the work will be done by a steering committee or the board, some may be done by members or volunteers - and some of the work may be done by a co-operative developer or other consultant. (printable PDF version)